 Vermont Law School will continue with virtual classes during the fall semester.
 The physical campus will reopen as soon as it is safe to do so.
 VLS community members should download the Health Screening App and check their email for more information.
 Please visit vermontlaw.edu/covid19 for general information, resources, and updates.

 VERMONT LAW SCHOOL LIBRARY BUILDING IS CLOSED AND ON SITE SERVICES WILL RESUME AS SOON AS IT IS SAFE TO DO SO

-The VLS library will be physically closed, which means that public access to legal research databases and materials will not be available to Community Legal Information Center (CLIC) users.
-However, reference librarians and staff will be working remotely during this time, so the library will be offering virtual legal reference resource assistance to those who contact CLIC via the Ask a Law Librarian service.
-Kassie Tibbott, CLIC Coordinator, will also be available to assist CLIC patrons via telephone and email.
+Public access to legal research databases and materials is not available at this time.
+However, reference librarians and staff are offering virtual legal reference resource assistance to those who contact CLIC via phone or email, through the Ask a Law Librarian service.

 Call the Ask a Librarian Line at 802-831-1313 and leave a detailed message

 Legal Research Databases (including Westlaw and Lexis Advance)

 Ask if a reference librarian is available during your visit to CLIC